Goals

 and even to alter the traffic between your devices and the web services they communicate with.

 Since modern browsers and many HTTP clients do not allow access to non-HTTPS websites by default, we need to generate TLS certificates from a trusted authority if we want anyone to use the sites and services we host.
-Historically, both certificate was a manual process for sysadmins and while it is a relatively simple process, certificates can be valid for many months so it was easy to forget which ones need renewed when for which domains.
+Historically, certificate creation and renewal was a manual process for sysadmins and while it is relatively simple, various factors made it easy to forget or lose track of which certificates need renewed when and for which domains.

 Thankfully with the rise of the nonprofit Let’s Encrypt Certificate Authority,